Target Corporation: Minnesota United FC

 In January 2017, Minnesota United FC, a Major League Soccer expansion team debuting for the 2017 season, announced that Target would be the team's front-of-jersey match-kit sponsor, as well as sponsoring MLS overall.
-This brings one of the largest sponsors in the league, especially for an expansion team making its debut appearance.
-The team also has an advantage of having a large, well-known hometown brand versus an entity outside the region, in addition to the financial benefits of such a large sponsor.
+This made Target one of the league’s largest sponsors, particularly for an expansion team in its debut season.
+The team also benefited from partnering with a large, well-known hometown brand rather than a company based outside the region, in addition to the financial benefits of such a large sponsor.

 Major League Soccer and US Youth Soccer

 In 2017, Target announced a series of national, local, and charitable initiatives that mark the retailer's largest-ever push into team sports.
 Target became an official partner of Major League Soccer in a multiyear deal that includes airtime during MLS broadcasts on Univision, FOX Sports, and ESPN, opportunities for in-stadium experiences, player appearances, and ownership of certain major MLS platforms.
 Target also announced a $14 million commitment to local youth soccer through two new national initiatives—an $8 million local soccer grant program, and a $6 million partnership with the U.S. Soccer Foundation to build 100 new soccer play spaces by 2020.
 Target is the official sponsor of 2017 and 2018 MLS All Star Games.